kaltura/playkit-js/docs/configuration.md

 > > > > > >
 > > > > > > ##### Type: `Array<string>`
 > > > > > >
 > > > > > > ##### Description: List of urls, each one specifies the ad tag url that is requested from the ad server.
-The player will request the first url, if failed, it request the second and so on (aka waterfalling).
+The player will request the first url, if failed, it will request the second url and so on (aka waterfalling).
 > > > > > >
 > > > > > > ##
 > > > > > >